Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 • Extra virgin olive oil: I like a robust, flavorful olive oil, like our Early Harvest Greek EVOO or Hojiblanca Spanish EVOO

 I love whipping up this tomato and olive salad when I need a quick snack or side dish.
+It’s a great way to use up cherry tomatoes when they are in season.
 Here’s how to make it:

 • Make the salad.
-Combine 4 cups halved cherry tomatoes, 1 cup pitted olives, ¼ cup chopped Italian parsley, and 2 cloves minced garlic in a large bowl.
-Season generously with kosher salt and black pepper, and a teaspoon of Aleppo-style pepper.
+Combine 4 cups halved cherry tomatoes, 1 cup pitted olives, 1/4 cup chopped Italian parsley, and 2 cloves minced garlic in a large bowl.
+Season generously with kosher salt and black pepper, and 1 teaspoon of Aleppo-style pepper.
 Add the juice and zest of 1 lime and a good drizzle of extra virgin olive oil.
 Toss well.

 • Let the salad rest.
 Set the salad aside for 10 to 15 minutes so the tomatoes can marinate and release some juices.